CodeWizardsDev/wizard-notify/wiki/README.md

 <br>
 <br>

-## <p class=glow>Modifying Corners</p> <a name = "corners"></a>
+## <p>Modifying Corners</p> <a name = "corners"></a>

-- You are able to make the corners round or etc.
+- You can make the corners rounded or modify them.

-1. Find the following code in the config.lua file
+1. Find the following code in the `config.lua` file:
     ```lua
     Cfg.Corners = 'rounded'
     ```

 <br>

-2. Now simply change the value. there are 4 values available
+2. Change the value to one of the following options:
-    - `'super-rounded'` ➡️ This will make the corners really really round!
+    - `'super-rounded'` ➡️ Very rounded corners!
-    - `'rounded'` ➡️ Just a normal rounded corners which i really like it!
+    - `'rounded'` ➡️ Normal rounded corners.
-    - `'custom'` ➡️ This will allow you to make your custom rounded corners :D
+    - `'custom'` ➡️ Allows for custom rounded corners.
-    - `'normal'` ➡️ This option will remove rounded corners and make them normal
+    - `'normal'` ➡️ Removes rounded corners.

 <br>

-3. If you want to apply a custom value, simply set the `Cfg.Corners` to `'custom'`, it should looks like this:
+3. To apply a custom value, set `Cfg.Corners` to `'custom'`:

     ```lua
     Cfg.Corners = 'custom'